AlecxMoritz/alecxmoritz.github.io/README.md

 Initial Creation June 1st 2019 by Alecx Moritz.

-This repo is public, clone an experiment as you wish, but please dont take my portfolio and pass it off as yours.
+This repo is public, clone and experiment as you wish, but please dont take my portfolio and pass it off as yours.

 # CHANGELOG